baekka1/lsdp-final-project/README.md

 After a clustering has been determined, we run local search on the graph that our PIVOT algorithm outputs.
 Local search (LS) considers the cost/benefit of 'moving' a vertex from one cluster to another, based off of a cost function described as
-$nD-nC+1+2(a-b)$, where $nD$ and $nC$ are size of the current cluster and target cluster, $a$ is a vertices' neighbors in the current cluster and $b$ is a vertices' neighbors in the target cluster.
+$nD-nC+1+2(a-b)$, where $nC$ and $nD$ are size of the current cluster $C$ and target cluster $D$, $a$ is a vertices' neighbors in the current cluster $C$ and $b$ is a vertices' neighbors in the target cluster $D$.
+Cost is effectively the positive edges across clusters + the negative edges within clusters.
+For the former, all edges from $a$ now cross clusters, adding to the cost, the edges from $b$ can be subtracted, giving us $a-b$.
+For the latter, before the move, the number of “missing” edges in $C$ was $nC - 1 - a$ (the total number of vertices in C, minus 1 for the current vertex, minus all the neighbors of $a$ in $C$ since those edges are present).
+We subtract this from the cost after the move. $nD$ is the number of vertices in $D$ so number of non-neighbors for the current vertex in $D$ is $nD - b$ — this adds to the cost after the move.
+Thus, adding the two terms together we derive our cost function.

 The version of LS found in the literature is hard to parallelize, since a vertex's decision to move is based on the clustering of other vertices and thus must be performed sequentially.
 So instead, we came up with a PIVOT-like version of LS which ensures that every vertex that is moved is in its own independent set.
-This way, LS can be parallelized and multiple vertices can move at a time safely since it is a constraint that they be in their own 'set'.
+This way, LS can be parallelized and multiple vertices can move at a time safely since it is a constraint that they are in their own 'set'.
 LS is then repeated a certain number of iterations, or until no other improvements can be made.

 We chose this approach because it scales to much larger graphs with the addition of more machines, as we found with the orkurt graph.
-We also found that our original non-PIVOT LS worked better with the smaller graphs so if we were to run our algorithms on graphs such as `log_normal_100.csv`, then we would opt for that one over the PIVOT LS.
+We also found that our original non-PIVOT (sequential) LS worked better with the smaller graphs so if we were to run our algorithms on graphs such as `log_normal_100.csv`, then we would opt for that one over the PIVOT LS.